shuds13/vector-random123/README.md

 Note that while the random numbers generated for a given set of counters/keys in the vectorised functions should be identical to the originals, there is no guarantee of correctness.
 This project is still in development.
 Initial focus is on the Threefry generator.

-Current performance results can be viewed [here](Benchmarking-Results).
+Current performance results can be viewed under [Benchmarking](#benchmakring) below.

 ## Current status